-- 23. There are no "reserved spaces" at the Front Street Farmers' Market.
-With the exception of Stall #1 and Stall #2 which will be permanently assigned to the Market Clerk(s) for the purpose of administration, promotion, and/or vending. - 24.
-The assignment of Market stalls will be coordinated by the Market Clerk(s), and in collaboration with City staff, in a fair and reasonable manner.
+- a.
+There are no "reserved spaces" at the Front Street Farmers' Market.
+With the exception of Stall #1 and Stall #2 which will be permanently assigned to the Market Clerk(s) for the purpose of administration, promotion, and/or vending. - b.
+The assignment of Market stalls will be coordinated by the Market Clerk(s), in a fair and reasonable manner.
 Preference under the shelter will be given to producers to ensure freshness and quality, but no one stall assignment location will be guaranteed for the full length of the Market Season.
-The Market Clerk(s) shall be responsible to organize a stall footprint based on the vendors confirming their participation 24 hours prior to each and every Market day. - 25.
+The Market Clerk(s) shall be responsible to organise a stall footprint based on the vendors confirming their participation 24 hours prior to each and every Market day. - c.
 It is the responsibility of the vendor to communicate to the Market Clerk regarding their attendance at the Market each and every Market day.
-If a vendor does not communicate their attendance with the Market Clerk within 24 hours prior to opening, or is not available within a reasonable time frame, 7:30 am, to set up in their previously assigned stall the Market Clerk has the discretion to re-assign his/her stall. - 26.
-At the discretion of the Market Clerk, any vendor leaving the Market prior to 1:00 p.m. may be allocated to the "overflow area" of the market. - 27.
-Upon payment of the prescribed DAILY fee a market space shall be assigned to a vendor on a "first come-first served" basis, by the Market Clerk(s). - 28.
-The goal is to create a Market layout that is complimentary to all vendors and to the Market as a whole.
-In order to complement the Market layout all vendor tents shall not exceed 10 feet X 10 feet in size. - 29.
-Self-contained kitchens in motorized trailers and/or refreshment vehicles shall not be permitted at the Front Street Farmers' Market in accordance with City By-law 12-96.
+If a vendor does not communicate their attendance with the Market Clerk within 24 hours prior to opening, or is not available within a reasonable time frame, 8:30 am, to set up in their previously assigned stall the Market Clerk has the discretion to re-assign his/her stall. - d.
+At the discretion of the Market Clerk, any vendor leaving the Market prior to 2:00 p.m. may be allocated to the "overflow area" of the market. - e.
+Upon payment of the prescribed DAILY fee a market space shall be assigned to a vendor on a "first come-first served" basis, by the Market Clerk(s). - f.
+The goal is to create a Market layout that is complementary to all vendors and to the Market as a whole.
+In order to complement the Market layout all vendor tents shall not exceed 10 feet X 10 feet in size. - g.
+Self-contained kitchens in motorised trailers and/or refreshment vehicles shall not be permitted at the Front Street Farmers' Market in accordance with City By-law 12-96.

-SPACE LIMITATIONS:
+12. SPACE LIMITATIONS

-- 30. Each Market Space shall consist of a space measuring approximately ten (10) feet in width as determined by the Market Clerk(s) - 31.
+- a.
+Each Market Space shall consist of a space measuring approximately ten (10) feet in width as determined by the Market Clerk(s) - b.
 No more than two Market spaces shall be assigned to any one vendor.
+If one vendor requires two Market spaces, the fee will reflect the cost of two Market spaces.
 No Vendor stalls shall be erected outside of the defined Market area.

-STORAGE REGULATIONS:
+13. STORAGE REGULATIONS

-32. The City is not responsible to provide vendors with storage space.
+The City is not responsible for providing vendors with storage space.
 The Market Clerk will be given access to a storage room where the City of Quinte West will provide promotional materials, signage, pylons and a table for use by the Market Clerk.

-SPACE FOR LOCAL NON-PROFIT ORGANIZATION:
+14. SPACE FOR LOCAL NON-PROFIT ORGANIZATION

-33. Two Market spaces shall be made available on any Market day for use of City of Quinte West Non-Profit Organizations at no charge.
+Two Market spaces shall be made available on any Market day for use of City of Quinte West Non-Profit Organizations at no charge.
 One request per organization per year for Quinte West Non-Profit Organization will be permitted.
 The space will be available for use on a "first come- first served" basis.
 Requests must be directed to City staff at least one week in advance.
 All other provisions within shall apply to any such user, including the completion of an application.